syncfusion-content/blazor-docs/blazor/input-mask/mask-configuration.md

 ![Blazor MaskedTextBox with Prompt Character](./images/promptplaceholder.gif)

-**Limitation >**
-Don't use the PromptPlaceholder character as valid for the user input in the mask.

-For example, if you have a mask "00/00/0000" and PromptPlaceholder as "5" then you type 2 in the input, Value will become "25/55/5555".
+>Don't use the PromptPlaceholder character as valid for the user input in the mask.
+For example, if you have a mask "00/00/0000" and PromptPlaceholder as "5" then you type 2 in the input, [Value]() will become "25/55/5555".
 Its lead to return wrong value as Value of the component.